Unofficial Course Title: Electronics

 In this course, we will return to the Goldilocks era and work through the same materials that countless hobbyists in the 1970s used to learn electronics.
 This is an incredible sweet spot that is sadly getting lost.
 The materials of the Goldilocks era were hands-on, accessible, and remarkably educational.

-Our course will cover the associated theory, which I learned from Eric Adelberger when I was a college sophomore who used the then-very-new and now legendary, Art of Electronics, 1st edition, 1980, by Horowitz and Hill (no relation).
-I will be referring to the 2nd edition and summarizing the essential theory in detailed handouts.
+Our course will cover the associated theory.
 The bulk of your time will be dominated by hands-on work with Radio Shack kits and Workbook 1 of the companion text authored by Forrest Mims.
-We will spend ten or eleven weeks of the semester building Mims’ introductory circuits, and then in the final three or four weeks, we’ll have time for each of you to choose and independently build any electronics project.
-If the first ten weeks goes faster than expected I will draw from Workbook 2 of Mims’s texts.
+We will spend ten or eleven weeks of the semester building Mims’ introductory circuits, and then in the final three or four weeks, we’ll have time for each of you to choose and independently build a complete electronics project.

 There will be problem sets, problem set solutions, two exams and their solutions, and many handouts.
 To be organized, locate a three-ring binder, and file everything chronologically.
 Actually, reverse-chronological is the most convenient, because then you always open your binder to what you are currently working on.